-We’re going to take a look at proper guitar grounding and how you can make sure your wiring is safe and well placed.
-We’ll also take a look at Shielding and how you can benefit from correctly shielding your guitar.
-Poor Grounding can cause noise and shocks while improper Shielding will allow RF noise and electromagnetic interference to penetrate your signal.
-There are a few techniques you can use to add additional Shielding and better Ground your guitar.
-We are going to share those techniques with you now.
+In this section, we’re going to take a look at proper guitar grounding and how you can make sure your wiring is safe and well-placed.
+We’ll also take a look at shielding and how you can benefit from correctly shielding your guitar.
+Poor grounding can cause noise and shocks, while improper shielding will allow radio frequency interference (RF) and electromagnetic interference (EMI) to penetrate your signal.
+These are a few techniques you can use to provide additional shielding and better ground for your guitar.

 Why is Proper Guitar Grounding Important?

 The primary reason to make sure your guitar is well-grounded is safety.
 Incorrect grounding can create a shocking hazard, especially in a humid or wet environment.
 It can also lead to shocks to your lips and face if you use a microphone with an improperly grounded guitar.

 Improper grounding can also create a ground loop, which will allow noise from RF and EMI to enter your signal.

 Why is Shielding Important?

 Shielding will work to reduce noise caused by RF and EMI.
 Any electric motor or fluorescent light can create interference, as can light dimmers, microwaves, CB radios, and power transformers.
 This interference can bleed into your signal through unshielded sections of your guitar wiring and create a static or buzzing sound.

 Shielding is an extension of the grounding system, and it connects directly to the ground.
 As the name suggests, shielding surrounds your electronics to prevent the interference from reaching your signal.

 Can Grounding Silence Single-Coil Pickups?

 A single-coil guitar pickup is an efficient RF antenna, so it will always pick up noise by design.
 The only way to remove the noise from a single-coil is to use a second coil to cancel out the sound, as the humbucker pickup does.
 However, proper grounding can significantly reduce the amount of noise that enters your signal.